rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 this information can be regained by traversing the top-level nodes.

 (2) It is preferable, if an algorithm could start directly with a top-level node.
-That is, because the search for the initial top-level node would then be a non-issue.
+That is because the search for the initial top-level node would then be a non-issue.
 Each section object should therefore hold one or more references to a section's top-level nodes.